phillipm-developer/PhillipMiguelMarkovic_T3A1-A/README.md

 * As a user, I want to log in securely using my credentials to manage my textbook inventory.

+* As a user, I want to be able to view and update my account information (profile) like username, email and password.

 **Book Management:**

+* As a user, I want to view the textbooks in my inventory.

+* As a user, I want filter the textbooks that I view as my inventory can get quite large.

 * As a user, I want to add new textbooks to my inventory, providing details like title, author, edition, and condition.